Prerequisites¶

 - A running containerd daemon

 CNI plugins are bundled inside the kukeond container image, so the standard daemon-mediated install path does not need them on the host.
-If you plan to run any operation in in-process mode (kuke get <kind> --no-daemon, kuke purge ... --no-daemon, KUKEON_NO_DAEMON=true ..., or any command with an explicit --run-path), see the host-CNI note below.
+If you plan to run a promotable caller in in-process mode (kuke get <kind> --no-daemon, kuke purge ... --no-daemon, or any promotable caller — get *, purge *, log, refresh, restart, start, stop, doctor cgroups — run with KUKEON_NO_DAEMON=true or an explicit --run-path), see the host-CNI note below.

 The one-line installer checks both prereqs for you before touching the system; the notes below cover the same checks for operators driving the install manually or debugging a failed installer run.